American Embassy Assistance Abroad

 The U.S. Embassy/Consulate CAN do for your student

 - Contact your student in the event of a national or personal emergency.
 It is strongly recommended that your student register themselves.
-It’s quick and easy- go to http://travelregistration.state.gov/ibrs/ui.
+It’s quick and easy- go to the Smart Traveler Enrollment Program https://step.state.gov/step/.
 By registering with the U.S. Department of State, the in-country consulate staff will know how to contact the student if a national or personal emergency occurs.

 - Re-issue passports to replace lost or stolen ones (don’t forget to bring a copy of the old passport plus four passport size photos!)